cornell-zhang/eqmap/README.md

 ### Building the Tools

 First, check the prerequisites for building.
-For basic functionality, you will need the Rust toolchain, a Yosys 0.33 install.
+For basic functionality, you will need the Rust toolchain and a Yosys 0.33 install.
 Linux is preferred, but MacOS and WSL should work without much trouble.

 `cargo build`